abhinaykorukonda/psa-scraping/README.md

 The `transaction_hyperlinks` queue triggers the `scrape_transactions` lambda to take the transaction details in batches or one by one depending on the preference.

 The `scrape_transactions` lambda will use `requests` library to get all the transaction details of each player belonging to the card set and year and store each transaction along with the linked population details in the `transactions` table.
+Additionally, you can read from the transactions table if a transaction already exists and write only to the table if it doesn't exist.

 Each player transaction table also contains a certification number, the lambda will check if these certifications already exist in the `certifications` table, otherwise, it will send them to `certifications_hyperlinks` queue.